 You may also be eligible for some advanced standing (credit transfer) from subjects completed.
 Documents must be accompanied by an official English translation if they were produced in another language.

-Thinking about studying at UOW Southern Sydney?
+Thinking about studying at UOW Eurobodalla?
 Follow the steps below and remember we are here to help at any step during the application process.

 Find out if you are eligible.
 Read through the eligibility information to see the various entry pathways.

-If you are currently completing Year 12, apply for our courses through UAC.
+If you are completing Year 12, apply for our course through UAC.
 Preferences can be changed for main round offers up to the first week of January in the commencing year.

-If you are a mature age student applying for the Bachelor of Nursing, you must submit your application through UAC.
-As the Bachelor of Nursing is a high demand course applicants are strongly encouraged to submit their applications on time (by end of September to apply for Autumn session the following year).
+If you are a non school-leaver (also known as a mature-age student) applying for the Bachelor of Nursing, you must submit your application through UAC.
+The Bachelor of Nursing is a high-demand course, and applicants are strongly encouraged to submit their applications on time (29 September) to apply for the Autumn session the following year.

-For all other courses, mature age students can complete the online application form, attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.
+For all other courses, mature-age / non school-leaver students can complete the online application form, and attach scanned copies of certified documents such as certificates, results from previous courses and proof of citizenship.

 You may make an appointment with our staff to certify your documents.
 Alternatively, your documents can be certified by a Justice of the Peace, police officer or person holding a similar professional position.